Kuuuube/Misc_Scripts/scripts_and_programs/osu_collection_factory_tools/README.md

 # osu!
 Collection Factory Tools

+Tools for handling and generating large collections and large amounts of collections.

 ## Autodumper osu!
 Collector

 Dumps osu!
 Collector collection data to OSDB recursively starting at the id in `start_number.txt` and ending at the latest id.